vectordotdev/vector/website/docs/reference/sinks/clickhouse.md

 #### timestamp_format

 How to format event timestamps.
-Formats such as unix can be parsed as a Clickhouse DateTime, however, this loses precision as DateTimes are defined in seconds.

 </Field>